 The lines are long at almost any time of the day at Leonard's Bakery in Honolulu.
 This popular malasada shop on Oahu is a must for island visitors and a treat for residents.
-Always-available flavors are original, cinnamon sugar and li hing (dried plum) sugar, or you can try one filled with custard, dobash (chocolate), haupia (coconut) or a rotating fourth flavor.
+Always-available flavors are original, cinnamon sugar and li hing (dried plum) sugar, or you can try one filled with custard, dobash (chocolate), haupia (coconut), or a rotating fourth flavor.
 Leonard's also makes pau doce, a Portuguese sweet bread.
 Other bakery items include cookies, cakes, and pies.
 Located on Kapahulu Avenue, the storefront opened in 1952 and has been a mainstay ever since.

 Since 1978, Kamehameha Bakery in Honolulu has been serving up some of the best malasadas on Oahu.
 You'll love the soft, fluffy haupia malasada made from coconut.
 The taro malasadas are also delicious.
 Kamehameha Bakery also uses taro to make its signature poi glazed doughnuts.
-Also be sure to try the banana fritters and bear claws.
+Be sure to try the banana fritters and bear claws.

 Known for its haupia-filled malasadas, Liliha Bakery also offers a unique assortment of other baked goods as well.
 Different from its competitors, the bakery's malasadas are coated in powdered sugar rather than granulated sugar.
 They're also larger than others you might try across the island.